AlphaKretin/bastion-bot/README.md

 ### .trivia
 Usage: `.trivia [options]`
 For fun, Bastion can play a game where it will provide the art of a card, and players have 30 seconds to give its name, with a hint at 10 seconds.
 By default, the game will display TCG/OCG cards, but you can choose the status as an option.
 You can have the game run for multiple rounds by specifying the number of rounds as an option.
+You can have Bastion display only part of an image for added difficulty by including the option "hard".
 You can end the game prematurely by typing ".tq".

 ## Installation
 If you so choose, you can run a copy of Bastion yourself!
 This section will assume some basic familiarity with NodeJS and the command line.